 - When you open any savings or checking account, it’s paramount to ensure you’re not paying fees for features you’re not using.
 Unnecessary fees are killer to your savings, and they can cut into any interest you earn.
 A great way to avoid this is to look for a free checking account when you’re shopping for a bank.

 - If saving money were easy, everybody would doing it in earnest.
 Luckily, a financial advisor can help to ease the process.
-SmartAsset’s free advisor matching tool can connect you with up to three qualified advisors in your area.
-All you have to do is fill out a short survey, and you’ll be matched with an advisor who can help you save more.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/PeopleImages, ©iStock.com/Warchi, ©iStock.com/Ridofranz